webpwnized/cryptography/README.md

-    -p, --show-percent    Show percent representation for each byte of input -m, --show-histogram  Show histogram for each byte of input -a, --show-ascii      Show ascii representation for each byte of input -ioc, --show-ioc      Show kappa (delta) index of coincidence -all, --show-all      Show count, ascii, percent represenation, histogram for each byte of input.
+    -p, --show-percent    Show percent representation for each byte of input -m, --show-histogram  Show histogram for each byte of input -a, --show-ascii      Show ascii representation for each byte of input -e, --show-entropy    Show Shannon entropy
+    -ioc, --show-ioc      Show kappa (delta) index of coincidence -all, --show-all      Show count, ascii, percent represenation, histogram for each byte of input and Shannon entropy for input.
                         Does NOT include index of coincidence.
-Equivalent to -cpmag.
+Equivalent to -cpmae.